JhonatanMOliveira/Diary/README.md

 # Diary

-This repository contains a simple diary application developed in C# using Windows Forms and SQLite database.
+This repository contains a diary application developed in C# using Windows Forms and SQLite database.
 The application allows users to manage contacts, including functionalities such as adding, updating, deleting, and searching contacts.

 # Features
 - Add Contact: Users can add new contacts by entering their name and email address.